 - In re American Medical Collection Agency, Inc., Customer Data Security Breach Litigation, MDL 2904 (D. N.J.)

-Linda also recently served as one of the class allocation counsel in In re Foreign Exchange Benchmark Antitrust Litigation (S.D.N.Y.) allocating a settlement of over two billions dollars.
+Linda also recently served as one of the class allocation counsel in In re Foreign Exchange Benchmark Antitrust Litigation (S.D.N.Y.) allocating a settlement of over two billion dollars.
 She also serves on the Plaintiffs’ Steering Committee in In re Generic Pharmaceuticals Pricing Antitrust Litigation (E.D.
 Pa.).

 Linda was selected “Litigator of the Week” by the AmLaw Litigation Daily on April 2, 2010 for her lead trial role in Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals v.
 Pfizer, where, after a five-week trial, a jury returned a RICO verdict for her clients.
 She was a finalist for Public Justice Foundation’s 2011 Trial Lawyer of the Year award.
 She has lectured extensively about various aspects of antitrust and class action law at the American Antitrust Institute Private Enforcement Conference, and the American Bar Association, Section of Antitrust Law Spring Meetings.
 She has been a member of the American Law Institute (ALI) for over 15 years, and is a long-time advisory board member of the American Antitrust Institute.
 She is also on the Board of Savvy Ladies, a not-for-profit women’s legal and financial resource organization.